-The Irish Studies Research Group is a multi-disciplinary group of scholars who work both independently and collectively to present research on all aspects of Irish political and cultural life.
+The Irish Studies Research Group (ISRG) is a multi-disciplinary group of scholars who work both independently and collectively to present research on all aspects of Irish cultural, historical, political and societal life.

 Aims and objectives